Explaining the Cruel Injustice of Morning Sickness

 But look on the bright side.
 While your level of morning sickness may not correlate to pregnancy health, it can provide reassurance that your pregnancy is still on track.
 Usually morning sickness will start subtly at week 5 or 6, then peak around week 9, before gradually going away by 12 to 14 weeks.

-“Pregnancy nausea that is here one day and gone the next may mean there is a hormonal change that could jeopardize the pregnancy,” says Dr. Yost.
+“Pregnancy nausea that is here one day and gone the next may mean there is a hormonal change that could jeopardize the pregnancy,” says Dr. Peskin.
 “If you wake up one day and realize your morning sickness has disappeared overnight, make a call to your doctor so they can check things out.”

-“I suspect that women who are prone to vomiting outside of pregnancy have a reflex that allows them to vomit more easily,” says Dr. Yost.
+“I suspect that women who are prone to vomiting outside of pregnancy have a reflex that allows them to vomit more easily,” says Dr. Peskin.
 “Some women find it easier to throw up when they don’t feel well in general, whereas others just can’t.”

 One thing is for sure: Vomiting can lead to dehydration, and that can be dangerous.